Jbays/js-basic-training/overview.md

 [Higher-Order Array Methods](/resources/adv_array_methods.md)

 ### Check For Understanding (Functions II)
-⋅⋅1.
-Write a function called "iFindMax".
+1. Write a function called "iFindMax".

 ```javascript
 let randomNumbers = [1,6,7,8,11,2,3,9]
 iFindMax(randomNumbers) //==> 11
 ```

+#### Description
-⋅⋅⋅⋅1.
-For input, iFindMax takes an array
+* For input, iFindMax takes an array
-⋅⋅⋅⋅2.
-For output, iFindMax returns the highest number in the array.
+* For output, iFindMax returns the highest number in the array.

-⋅⋅2.
-Write a function called "iFindMin".
+2. Write a function called "iFindMin".

 ```javascript
 let randoNumbos = [1,6,-7,8,11,-2,3,9]
 iFindMin(randoNumbos) //==> -7
 ```
+#### Description
-⋅⋅⋅⋅1.
-For input, iFindMax takes an array
+* For input, iFindMax takes an array
-⋅⋅⋅⋅2.
-For output, iFindMax returns the lowest number in the array.
+* For output, iFindMax returns the lowest number in the array.

-⋅⋅3.
-Write a function called "iLikeToAdd"
+3. Write a function called "iLikeToAdd"

 ```javascript
 let randoNumbos = [1,6,-7,8,11,-2,3,9]
 iLikeToAdd(7,4)   //==> 11
 iLikeToAdd(13,-4) //==> 9
 ```

-⋅⋅⋅⋅1. iLikeToAdd takes two parameters.
+* iLikeToAdd takes two parameters.
-⋅⋅⋅⋅2.
-As output, iLikeToAdd returns the sum of both parameters
+* As output, iLikeToAdd returns the sum of both parameters

 ### Check For Understanding (Functions III)

-⋅⋅1.
-Write a function called myForEach.
+1. Write a function called myForEach.
-⋅⋅⋅⋅1. myForEach takes two parameters.
-First is an array.
-Second is a callback.
-⋅⋅⋅⋅2. myForEach should apply the callback to each element in the array.

 ```javascript
 let oldSchoolMovie = ["Frank", "The", "Tank"]
 myForEach(oldSchoolMovie,console.log) //==> "Frank","The","Tank"
 ```

-⋅⋅2.
-Write a function called myMap
-⋅⋅⋅⋅1. myMap takes two parameters.
+* myForEach takes two parameters.
 First is an array.
 Second is a callback.
-⋅⋅⋅⋅2. myMap applies callback to each element in the input array.
+* myForEach should apply the callback to each element in the array.

-⋅⋅⋅⋅3.
-As output, myMay returns the new array.
+2. Write a function called myMap

 ```javascript
 let simpleNums = [1,2,3]
 myMap(simpleNums,multipleByThree) // ==> [3,6,9]
 ```

-⋅⋅3.
-Write a function called myFilter

-⋅⋅⋅⋅1. myFilter takes two parameters.
+* myMap takes two parameters.
 First is an array.
-Second is a callback that returns true or false.
+Second is a callback.

-⋅⋅⋅⋅2.
-As output, returns an array of all elements whose callback returned true
+* myMap applies callback to each element in the input array.
+* As output, myMay returns the new array.

+3. Write a function called myFilter

 ```javascript
 let simpleNums = [1,2,3,4,5,6]
 myForEach(simpleNums,keepOddsOnly) ==> [1,3,5]
 ```

-2. CodeWars
+* myFilter takes two parameters.
+First is an array.
+Second is a callback that returns true or false.
+* As output, returns an array of all elements whose callback returned true

+### Extra Credit - CodeWars

 [CodeWars](http://codewars.com)